 Remember that you are human, and mistakes are inevitable.
 Learn to view mistakes as learning opportunities and problems as challenges.

 Take time out for yourself.
 Make sure you are doing some things in your life because they are important to you, rather than because you ought to or should do.
-You deserve to take a break occasionally, do not feel guilty enjoy it.
+You deserve to take a break occasionally, do not feel guilty for enjoying it.

 Accept your strengths and weakness and like yourself anyway.
 If you do not like yourself, you cannot expect anyone else to.
 Understand also that you cannot change anybody else - only yourself.